How to Cook Lentils

 Notes

-There is a variety of different types of lentils to cook with, such as green lentils (also called French lentils or Le Puy lentils), red lentils, black lentils (also called beluga lentils) and brown lentils.
+There is a variety of different types of lentils to cook with, such as green lentils (also called French lentils or Puy lentils), red lentils, black lentils (also called beluga lentils) and brown lentils.

-French Green Lentils (also called Le Puy lentils) hold their shape when cooked retaining a slightly firmer texture.
+- French Green Lentils – Le Puy lentils (also called French Green Lentils) hold their shape when cooked retaining a slightly firmer texture.
 They’re great for adding to soups and salads.
-They cook in about 40-45 minutes